 Benihana: Sushi & Japanese Steakhouse

-It can be a little pricey, so I would recommend it for a special occasion, but it is well worth the cost.
+It can be a little pricey, so I would recommend it for a special occasion, but it is a must-do dining experience and well worth the cost.

 12690 International Drive S